European stocks rise as energy shares rally on Shell-BG deal

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Jon Boyle)